 Research output per year

-Dr. Xing Wang received a Ph.D. in Chemistry from New York University.
-He did his postdoctoral training at Princeton University to explore novel functions of synthetic RNAs in genome editing.
-He is a recipient of the Mikashi Awards in 2021.
+Dr. Xing Wang is an Associate Professor in the Department of Bioengineering, affiliated with the Chemistry Department, IGB, HMNTL, and CCIL at UIUC.
+He received a Ph.D. in biochemistry from New York University and did a postdoc at Princeton University focusing on RNA biology and noncoding RNA-mediated genome editing.
+He is an inventor of the DNA Star, DNA Net, and DNA NanoGripper platforms, and developed the concept of pattern-recognition enabled multivalent molecular interactions.
+He is a recipient of the Mikashi Award (UIUC) in 2021 and Spoke Award (CZ BioHub Chicago) in 2024.
 Before joining UIUC, Dr. Wang was an Assistant Professor in the Department of Chemistry and Chemical Biology and the Center for Biotechnology and Interdisciplinary Studies, Rensselaer Polytechnic Institute.

 Dr. Wang is the inventor of the DNA Star platform that utilizes designer DNA nanostructures (DDN) to create biosensors and biomedicines.
-His Nucleic Acids Programming Lab engineers DDNs that offer a plug-and-play platform to create functional nanomaterials with aptamers, peptides/nanobodies, or quantum dots for developing (1) ultrasensitive and inexpensive biosensors for rapid disease diagnostics in both point-of-care and high throughput settings, (2) effective therapeutic candidates for infectious disease treatment/prevention and cancer immunotherapy, (3) new strategies and reagents for high resolution imaging.
-His research group is supported by the NIBIB, NIAID, NIDCR, NIAAA, NSF.
+His Nucleic Acids Programming Lab engineers DDNs that offer a "plug-and-play" platform to create functional nanomaterials with aptamers, peptides/nanobodies, or quantum dots for developing (1) ultrasensitive and inexpensive biosensors for rapid disease diagnostics in both point-of-care and high throughput settings, (2) effective therapeutic candidates for infectious disease treatment/prevention and cancer immunotherapy, (3) new strategies and reagents for high resolution imaging.
+His research group is supported by NIH and NSF.

 Dr. Wang directs the Nucleic Acids Programming Lab (NAPL) at UIUC.
-He is the co-director of the Center for Pathogen Diagnostics (CPD).
-He is affiliated with HMNTL and IGB.
+He is affiliated with HMNTL, IGB, and CCIL.

 Ph.D. in Chemistry, New York University